Polling Place Hours

 If You Want to Vote Absentee

-Military and overseas citizens can use the Federal Write-In Absentee Ballot (FWAB) if they are concerned with receiving their printed ballot and returning it by the 7:00 p.m., Election Day deadline.
+Military and overseas citizens can use the Federal Write-In Absentee Ballot (FWAB) if they are concerned with receiving their printed ballot and returning it by the November 16, 2012 deadline.
 The FWAB is a blank ballot on which voters write-in their choices.
 The FWAB may also be used to register to vote and to apply for the absentee ballot, all in one step.
 If the FWAB is being used to register to vote, it must be received by the voter registration deadline.
-For specific instructions, visit the Federal Voting Assistance Program's Louisiana-specific FWAB page.
+For specific instructions, visit the Federal Voting Assistance Program's Maryland-specific FWAB page.

-For more information, visit the Secretary of State website
+For more information, visit the Maryland State Board of Elections website.

 For more information for voters with mental disabilities, visit The Bazelon Center for Mental Health Law and National Disability Rights Network’s document: “Voting Rights Guide for People with Mental Disabilities”

-For more information for student voters, visit the Louisiana Student Voting Guide from the Brennan Center for Justice.
+For more information for student voters, visit the Maryland Student Voting Guide from the Brennan Center for Justice.

 Information provided by Lawyers' Committee for Civil Rights